nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_adding.rst

    my_command *[options]* *<args ...>* *<build_system_args ..>*

-See the description of :kconfig:option:`CONFIG_SB_SIGNING_COMMAND` for which arguments can be be sent to the build system in this way.
+See the description of :kconfig:option:`CONFIG_SB_SIGNING_COMMAND` for which arguments can be sent to the build system in this way.

 .. note::